Two weeks prior to your appointment or surgical procedure

 - Bring minimal belongings and leave valuables at home

-- Please note you will be asked COVID-19 screening questions by your physician office before your appointment and the day you arrive for your appointment
+- Please note you will be asked COVID-19 screening questions the day you arrive for your appointment

 Our visitor policy continues to change along with the pandemic.
-There is now a slight easing of the restrictions on who can visit.
-For the most current information that allows “care partners” to visit during certain hours, please refer to Visitor Information.
+For the most current information, please refer to Visitor Information.